Gelephu

 Gelephu (དགེ་ལེགས་ཕུ་; Wylie: dge-legs-phu), also spelled as Gelyephug, Gelegphu, Gaylegphug, or Gaylephug, is a town or Thromde in Sarpang District in Bhutan.
 It is located on the Indian border, about 30 km to the east of Sarpang, the Dzongkhag (District) headquarters, and has a population of 9,858 as per the 2017 census.
 It is one of the border markets and road entry points into Bhutan from India; Phuntsholing to its west and Samdrup Jongkhar to its east are two other border market road entry points into Bhutan.

-Gelephu is located near the border with Assam, India.
-Positioned along the banks of the Mao River, it serves as a key commercial and transit hub, connecting Bhutan to India via the Gelephu–Kokrajhar road and the proposed Gelephu–Kokrajhar railway link.

-The Gelephu Mindfulness City (GMC) is an planned zero-carbon urban development project initiated by His Majesty King Jigme Khesar Namgyel Wangchuck in December 2023, aiming to blend Bhutanese cultural values, sustainability, and economic growth.
-GMC is a special administrative region in Gelephu, separate from Bhutan's existing laws.
+Gelephu Special Administrative Region (GeSAR), better known as Gelephu Mindfulness City (GMC), is a planned economic hub and special administrative region in Gelephu, separate from Bhutan's existing laws.
 Strategically located on the border with India to leverage regional connectivity betweem South Asia and South East Asia, it will cover an area of 2,500 square kilometers, or three times the size of Singapore.

-Gelephu is also home to the Gelephu Central Regional Referral Hospital and is set to host Bhutan's second international airport by 2029, designed by Bjarke Ingels Group.

 History

-Early Settlement and Indigenous Inhabitants

-Gelephu, situated in the subtropical plains of Sarpang District in southern Bhutan, has long been home to indigenous communities, notably the Lhotshampa people of Nepali descent.
-The fertile lands along the Mao River supported early agrarian settlements, with rice cultivation and livestock rearing forming the backbone of the local economy.
-Historical records suggest that Gelephu was part of ancient trade routes connecting Bhutan to neighboring regions in Assam, India, facilitating the exchange of goods such as grains and handicrafts.
-These early communities developed a rich cultural tapestry, blending Bhutanese and Nepali traditions, though detailed archaeological evidence remains limited.